bangonkali/mapper/README.md

 ## Wishlist

-- [ ] When starting a canvas edit session, load canvas snapshot in to memory.
+- [x] When starting a canvas edit session, load canvas snapshot in to memory.
-  - [ ] All work are to be conducted in memory thereafter.
+  - [x] All work are to be conducted in memory thereafter.
+  - [ ] For each canvas, only store patches on mutations and don't store entire mutated objects. this lends to faster writes to indexdb on large canvas drawings
 - [ ] all user to create a new document from scratch
   - [ ] allow user to add an image to a document
   - [ ] allow user to add/delete annotations to an image